Charles Todd (engineer): Arrival in Adelaide

 Todd, along with his 19-year-old wife Alice Gillam Todd, née Bell, (after whom Alice Springs is named), arrived in Adelaide on 5 November 1855.
 They were accompanied by Todd's assistant, 24-year-old Edward Cracknell and his wife.
 (Cracknell subsequently became superintendent of telegraphs in New South Wales).
-On his arrival Todd found that his department was a very small one without a single telegraph line.
+On his arrival Todd found that his department was small.

-His first commission was to erect a telegraph line between Adelaide city centre and Port Adelaide.
+His first commission was to erect a telegraph line between the Adelaide central business district and Port Adelaide.
 Such a line had been mooted some years before and, impatient with the lack of action and seeing its commercial possibilities, James Macgeorge installed one privately, running his line down council streets since the Government refused him permission to run it along main roads or the railway easement, on the grounds of unnecessary duplication.
 His line was working on 26 November 1855 and began commercial operation on 10 December.

 Todd's line, more direct and technically superior (and far more expensive) was opened in February 1856.
 To begin, the posts were of uniform size and material — Singapore cedar or Swan River mahogany, 18 feet long or 24 feet where crossing roads, 4 feet into the ground, and uniform appearance — 6 or 7 inches square at the bottom and 5 inches at the top, painted white.
 Rather than a single wire with earth return, four wires were run, four insulators on each post.
 Where sandhills had to be crossed, a hardwood crosspiece was bolted to each base so they were impervious to sand drift.
 A submarine cable was used to cross the Port River, buried in iron pipe where it crossed the shifting sands of the peninsula.
 Additional equipment included an astronomical observatory in the west Park Lands and a time ball at the Port.
 The telegraph instruments used were the Henley's magnetic indicator, 1848 patent.
 In February 1857 Todd's telegraph office was relocated to Green's Exchange, where Macgeorge's instrument had been installed, as a more convenient location.

 Later that year, the Government purchased Macgeorge's line and pulled it down.

 In June 1856 he recommended that a line between Adelaide and Melbourne should be constructed.
-Todd personally rode over much of the country through which the line would have to pass.
 Todd and Samuel Walker McGowan, his counterpart in Victoria, proceeded to link the two colonies' telegraph systems near Mount Gambier in July 1858.
 It was through McGowan, that Todd met Joseph Oppenheimer, a German-born, British businessman and inventor, who would provide assistance to Todd in his future projects, and with whom he would maintain a life-long friendship.